Sign In Register

 Education

 Educational attainment is solid, with 35.7% holding a bachelor's degree or higher, near the national average.
 91.6% have completed high school.
-Area schools have an average test score of 4.9/10.
+School test scores average 4/10, below typical benchmarks.

 Climate & Weather

 Perrytown enjoys a moderate climate with an average annual temperature of 62°F. Winters average 42°F in January while summers reach 82°F in July.
+With 304 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 55.7 inches.
 Air quality is rated Good with a median AQI of 43.

 Population